 - 1. Remove furnace filter(s) to prevent fire hazard. - 2.
-Continue firing the fire with smaller loads, more frequently tended. - 3.
-Use extreme care and vigilance during power failure to keep furnace from overheating, which could cause severe warpage or breakage. - 4.
-The air jacket top and side may be removed to provide more radiant heat to help cool the firebox.
+Set automatic draft control to no higher than "EPF" (Electrical Power Failure). - 3.
+Continue firing the fire with smaller loads, more frequently tended. - 4.
+Use extreme care and vigilance during power failure to keep furnace from overheating, which could cause severe warpage or breakage.

+5. The air jacket top and side may be removed to provide more radiant heat to help cool the firebox.